A few tips to help you get the most out of your drum practice sessions.

 - Don’t overload yourself with drumming homework.
 When you’re mad about drums it’s really easy to try and consume every bit of information you can get your hands on in the mad rush to get as good as you can possibly be as quickly as possible.
 This can be counterproductive and spreads your useful practise time too thinly to really develop the skills you need.
 I suggest working on no more than 3 or 4 drumming ideas in a week and really trying to make some progress before taking on something else.

 - Enjoy yourself.
 Never forget why you wanted to play the drums in the first place.
 BECAUSE IT IS FUN!
 And the more you improve the more fun it is.
 If you’re feeling unmotivated and bogged down in your practice then stick on some of you’re favourite tracks and play along.
 It’s usually the case that the more you enjoy something the better you become.
-Practice doesn’t have to be boring though there is an element of work involved and frustration for all musicians.
+Practice doesn’t have to be boring though there is no doubt work involved and frustration for all musicians, better to accept that than fight against it and think of your long term goal.

 - Try and finish every practice session on a positive note, even if it means just having a good thrash around the kit.
 This way you’re much more likely to be keen to get back on the next day.